Exons, Introns, Codons, & their equivalents

 This is practical, except that "translation" here

-means 'deciphering of coded information' is not
+means 'deciphering coded information', which is not

 the same as the molecular process of mRNA translation.